rajeshrmsrup/TMC201_DataStructure/README.md

 	Stack is empty
 *************************************/
 ```
 ## Q3.
-Program to implement QUEUE using "call by value".
+Program to implement QUEUE using "Call By Value".

 ```c
 #include<stdio.h>